 Furthermore, the Parents’ Committee organises quarterly events to strengthen the GSIS community.
 A variety of activities are held to bring together the whole school community from Kindergarten to Secondary in a social setting.

-In 2022, we introduced a variety of parent workshops to provide a better understanding of our learning approach as well as our traditions and culture.
-We will offer these workshops frequently throughout the year to all our Kindergarten parents.
+We run a variety of parent workshops to provide a better understanding of our learning approach as well as our traditions and culture.
+We offer these workshops frequently to all our Kindergarten parents.

 FACT FILE